CameronAllan16/Portfolio/README.md

 ##If you're here for the actual site.
 [Follow Me](https://camallan.com/)

-A web-page I actually put in the effort for to host on a public domain :0 So hopefully I put some effort into it!
+A web-page I actually put in the effort, to host on a public domain :0  \
+So hopefully I put some effort into it!

 If you so desire to clone this project you can follow these steps: